FullstackProblemSolver/fullstackproblemsolvercom/content/badges/Website_portfolio/Zero2LiveHugo/index.md

 We agreed that once you were able to deliver a show-n-tell/share-what-you-learnt as a blog post we’d grant each other a learning badge (to trigger our reward/dopamine centers) to reinforce the reward for continuous learning.
 There would be many advantages to this -- one being that our own journeys would, in turn, be documented for us when we needed them for reference.

 But first step first.
 We needed to figure out how two manage and deploy content using an open source framework.
 And then...document it.
 A la this page.

-# Get Inspired

-#### *FROM TONY: Pete I am not seeing the purpose of this section????*
-Maybe you are already inspired if you have read this far.
-But if you are still on the fence let's talk about "the pitch" for creating an online portfolio.
-Or even more specifically why you should build your own using open source technologies.

 {{< box >}}